Gloria Swanson: Sunset Boulevard and final films

 The film Sunset Boulevard, about the deranged world of a once-famous silent actress, was conceived by director Billy Wilder and screenwriter Charles Brackett, and came to include writer D. M. Marshman Jr. They bandied about the name of Mae West, whose public persona even in her senior years was as a sex symbol, but she objected to playing a has-been.
 Mary Pickford was also considered for the lead role of Norma Desmond.
 It was director George Cukor who suggested Swanson, noting that she was once such a valuable asset to her studio that she was "carried in a sedan chair from her dressing room to the set".

 The film follows faded silent actress Norma Desmond (Swanson), who lives in a mansion with her former-husband-director-turned-butler Max von Mayerling (Erich von Stroheim), who enables her grandiose delusions.
 She takes in, and subsequently falls in love with, floundering screenwriter Joe Gillis (William Holden).
 Desmond schemes at a career revival as Gillis grows ambivalent about their developing relationship.
 Desmond's dreams of a comeback are subverted, and when Gillis tries to break up with her, she kills him.
 In the final scene, von Mayerling coaxes an acutely psychotic Desmond toward police as reporters look on with newsreel cameras; the film ends with Desmond's exclamation, "All right, Mr. DeMille, I'm ready for my close-up."

 The film's casting is heavily self-referential.
 In one scene, von Mayerling screens Queen Kelly for Desmond and Gillis, leading critic Roger Ebert to note that "for a moment, Swanson and von Stroheim are simply playing themselves".
 Desmond's bridge partners, whom Gillis refers to as "waxworks", are the silent stars Buster Keaton, H.B.
 Warner and Anna Q. Nilsson.
 Cecil B. DeMille plays himself, with the film's version of DeMille having directed Desmond at the height of her stardom, just as the real DeMille had previously directed Swanson.
 Although Swanson had objected to enduring a screen test for the film, she had been glad to be making much more money than she had been in television and on stage.
 She found the overall experience of making the movie a pleasure, and later stated, "I hated to have the picture end ...
-When Mr. Wilder called ‘Print it!’
-I burst into tears...”
+When Mr. Wilder called 'Print it!'
+I burst into tears..."
 She was nominated for a Best Actress Academy Award, but lost to Judy Holliday.

-Final films

 Swanson received several acting offers following the release of Sunset Boulevard, but turned most of them down, saying they tended to be pale imitations of Norma Desmond.
 Her last major Hollywood motion picture role was also her first color film, the poorly received 3 for Bedroom C in 1952.

 Nationally syndicated columnist Suzy called it "one of the worst movies ever made."
 In 1956, Swanson made Nero's Mistress, an Italian film shot in Rome, which starred Alberto Sordi, Vittorio de Sica and Brigitte Bardot.
 Her final screen appearance, in 1974, was as herself in Airport 1975.